mrassell/HMM-NLP-Project/README.md

 - Sentiment analysis of journal entries using VADER
 - Custom Hidden Markov Model implementation from scratch
 - Visualization of sentiment trends over time
-- Analysis of entry lengths and writing patterns
+- Analysis of entry lengths and writing pattern

 ## Project Structure